Daily Practice for Staying Human: Same Rhythm, Different System.

 That changes everything.

-3. Because the world is noisy.
+Because the world is noisy.

-And your attention is your power.
+And our attention is our power.

 This brings it home.

-Because it’s yours.
+Because it’s ours.

 Not a protocol.